-That is why for almost all Christian Fundamentalists, using this phrase is an intentional twofold lie.
+That is why for almost all Christian evangelizers, using this phrase can be seen as an intentional twofold lie.

 No comments: